 STUDENTS N09.33 AP.21

 School Activity Fund

-Fund Raiser Approval

-School

-Activity Fund

-Sponsor

-Date Submitted

-Purpose of fund-raising activity:

-Beneficiary of fund-raising activity:

-Date(s) scheduled:

-Names of adult supervisors at activity (chaperones, custodians, etc.):

-________________________________________________________________________

-________________________________________________________________________

-________________________________________________________________________

-________________________________________________________________________

-Approved Not Approved

-_______________________________________ __________________________

-Principal Date

-_______________________________________ __________________________

-SBDM Council (If Council Policy) Date

-______________________________________ __________________________

-Superintendent (If School-wide Fund Raiser) Date
+Please refer to the KDE document, Accounting Procedures for School Activity Funds, which includes the forms and process required for approval of fund-raising projects.

 EXPLANATIONS: THE STUDENT SAFETY AND RESILIENCY ACT OF 2019 (SB 1) CREATES A NEW SECTION OF KRS 158 REQUIRING THE PRINCIPAL TO PROVIDE WRITTEN NOTICE TO ALL STUDENTS, PARENTS, AND GUARDIANS OF STUDENTS WITHIN TEN (10) DAYS OF THE FIRST INSTRUCTIONAL DAY OF EACH SCHOOL YEAR OF THE PROVISION OF KRS 508.078 AND POTENTIAL PENALTIES UNDER KRS 532.060 AND KRS 534.030 UPON CONVICTION.